Jaïro Riedewald: Royal Antwerp

 On 13 August 2024, Riedewald joined Belgian club Royal Antwerp on a one-year contract.

 Sheffield United

-On 17 October 2025, Riedewald joined Sheffield United on a short-term deal until January 2026.
+On 17 October 2025, Riedewald returned to England, joining fellow Championship side Sheffield United on a short-term deal until January 2026.
+On 15 December, his contract was extended until the end of the season, with the option to extend further.

+On 18 May 2026, the club announced that Riedewald would depart the club upon the expiry of his contract the following month.
+Although Sheffield United announced in May 2026 that Riedewald would be released, he subsequently signed a new one-year contract with the club on 2 July 2026.
+The Blades also retain the option to extend the agreement by a further year.

 International career

 Riedewald received his first call up to the senior Netherlands team in August 2015.
 On 6 September, he made his official debut for the Oranje against Turkey.

 In 2024, despite no longer being eligible to switch nationality, Riedewald reportedly expressed interest in playing for the Indonesian national team.

 Personal life

 Born in Haarlem, Riedewald is of mixed Dutch, Surinamese, and Indonesian heritage.
 His father is Surinamese, while his mother has mixed Dutch-Indonesian ancestry.